Danir1995/LibraryAPI/README.md

 # LibraryAPI
 A CRUD application for library management.
 Technologies: Java, Spring Boot, Hibernate, PostgreSQL.
 Main functionality: adding and editing books, adding and assigning readers, reservation of books and tracking return deadlines.

 HOW TO RUN THE PROJECT:
 To run the project, you have two options for configuring the database connection:

-1: Use default values (no setup required)
-If you don't create an .env file or set environment variables, the application will use the following default values:
-Database URL: jdbc:postgresql://localhost:5432/project1
-Username: postgres
-Password: password
-These values are pre-configured in the application.properties file, so you can simply run the application without any changes.

-2: Customize via environment variables or .env file
+1. Use environment variables or .env file
+The application no longer has default values for database connection settings.
+You must provide your own configuration.
-If you prefer to use your own database configuration, you can do so by creating an .env file in the project root or setting the following environment variables:
+You can either create an .env file in the project root or set the following environment variables:
     DB_URL=jdbc:postgresql://your_host:your_port/your_database
     DB_USERNAME=your_username
     DB_PASSWORD=your_password
-The application will automatically detect these values and override the defaults.
+    RABBITMQ_HOST=rabbitmq  # Replace with your RabbitMQ host if necessary RABBITMQ_PORT=5672
+    RABBITMQ_USERNAME=guest  # Replace with your RabbitMQ username RABBITMQ_PASSWORD=your_password
+    MAIL_USERNAME=your_email@gmail.com  # Replace with your email address MAIL_PASSWORD=your_password
+2. Run the project using Docker

-3)To run the project using Docker, put in terminal: docker-compose up --build
+You can set up the project with Docker by running the following commands: docker-compose up --build

-4)If you see this error: "ERROR: Windows named pipe error: Channel is closed. (code: 109)", go to the Docker app and click "Start" on the "java_backend_app" container and use this command to run: mvn spring-boot:run
+3. Run the project with Maven
+To run the project with Maven, use this command: mvn spring-boot:run

-And after you can go to : http://localhost:8080/people to check my project :)
+4. Once the application is running, you can visit: http://localhost:8080/people to check the project.